rdsaunders/thegreateststory/content/_index.md

 - template: hero
   component: hero.html
   type: intro
-  content: A bite-size family experience of the Bible.
-Mixing online content (videos,
+  content: The Greatest Story Ever mixes online content (videos, quizzes) and physical
-    quizzes) and physical cards that form a colourful storyline in your own home.
-    Over 40 daily sessions (15 mins _ish_) you’ll discover how each Bible story forms part of _The Greatest Story Ever_ and how we can live it today.
-No prior knowledge or preparation is required.
+    cards to form a colourful storyline in your own home.
+Though daily sessions (15 mins _ish_) you’ll discover how each Bible story forms part of _the greatest story ever_ and how we can live it today.
+It's simple to run.
+No prior knowledge is required.
   title: A bite size family experience.
   actions:
   - label: Get started